oscarbenjamin/fcp/src/exercises2.md

 51 is not prime
 ~~~~

-You can test if a number $N$ is prime by checking if it is divisuble by any
+You can test if a number $N$ is prime by checking if it is divisible by any
 number $n$ where $2 \leq n$ and $n^2 \leq N$.
 Try changing the value of
 `number` to check that it works.
 Now write a program that can print out all
 the prime numbers less than 100.